omwano/portfolio/README.md

 Omwono Hellen, A

 ## About this project
-This is a Landing page about me
+This is a Landing page about me.
+Further enhancements shall be made throughout the training.

 ## Setup instructions
 These instructions will help you to install a copy of the project for development and testing.

 - Clone the repository to your local machine: git clone https://github.com/omwano/portfolio.git
 - Open the cloned folder in VS Code
+- Install mail client on your local machine
 - Go Live, to view the page

 ## Technologies used
 - HTML